Facts About Diwali Festival, History, Meaning, Why Do We Celebrate Diwali, Stories

 History Of Diwali:-

 There are many stories of why we celebrate Diwali festival.
 It is a day where all people unite.
 This improves social unity.
 The Crackers are burst (Please burst fewer crackers For Eco-Friendly Diwali).
 Wearing New Ethical clothes.
-Everywhere you will find the happiness.
+Everywhere you will find happiness.
 This is the magic of Diwali we experience in festive season.

 Following points is all about Hindu Mythology, you should be knowing about Diwali